garrandall/popular-music-data/tracks/lovey-dovey-bunny-sigler.md

 Well, I walk (I walk)
 And I talk (I talk)
-I better, ow, ooh
+I better, ow, oh
 Give it to me, yeah

-Got to, got to, ooh
+Got to, got to, oh

 Baby, don't you know I need you
 Got, got, got, got to get it, baby